Ahnfelt/commandline/README.md

 # To be implemented
 In POSIX, it's possible to give arguments to short options without a separating space, eg. `-n10`.
 This remains to be implemented.

+Currently, environment variables for flags is treated as `true` when defined and `false` otherwise.
+Perhaps the value should be parsed as a boolean value, ie. "", "false", "no", "n" or "0" for false and "true", "yes", "y" or "1" for true.

 It would also be nice with an even prettier USAGE text, and man page generation.